Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

+The key ingredients to establish our result are quantitative decay estimates in a bootstrap setting.
+First, let us introduce some notation: we consider an unknown two-form $\fara$, and we define the \emph{middle components} ($\rho$, $\sigma$) and the \emph{extreme components} ($\alpha, \alphabar$) of the field as follows:

-The key ingredient to establish such a result are quantitative decay estimates in a bootstrap setting.
-Here is a brief description of our strategy: \begin{enumerate} \item We first establish a local existence statement.
-We then proceed to setup a bootstrap argument: the bootstrap assumptions are a set of decay estimates for the various null components of the field $\fara$. \item We then show that the middle components of the MBI field, once differentiated in the angular direction, satisfy nonlinear scalar \fackip Equations.
+where $L := \partial_t + \partial_{r^*}$, $\lbar := \partial_t - \partial_{r^*}$, $\mu := \frac{2M}{r}$.
+Here, the vector fields $\p_t$ and $\p_{r^*}$ are the coordinate vector fields induced by the usual Regge--Wheeler coordinates (see Definition~\ref{def:rwcoords} for a precise definition).
+Furthermore, $\farad$ denotes the Hodge dual of $\fara$: $\farad_{\mu\nu} := \frac 12 \varepsilon_{\mu\nu\alpha\beta}\fara^{\mu\nu}$, where $\varepsilon$ is the usual volume form on Schwarzschild.
+Finally, $\theta^A$ is a local coordinate system on the conformal sphere $\mathbb{S}^2$.
+Having introduced this notation, we can proceed to a brief description of our strategy: \begin{enumerate} \item We first establish a local existence statement.
+We then proceed to set up a bootstrap argument: the bootstrap assumptions are a set of decay estimates for the various null components of the field $\fara$. \item We then show that the middle components ($\rho$, $\sigma$) of the MBI field, once differentiated in the angular direction, satisfy nonlinear scalar \fackip Equations.
 The analogous strategy in the linear case appeared in our earlier paper~\cite{masthes}, in the context of estimates on the spin $\pm 1$ Teukolsky Equations.
 See also Blue~\cite{blue}.
 The two so-called \fackip Equations, which are completely decoupled in the linear case, are now (for MBI) coupled through a cubic, nonlinear right hand side.
 We remark here that all calculations are performed at the scalar level, hence the equations are slightly different from those appearing in \cite{masthes}. \item In order to effectively decouple the two \fackip Equations, we need to control the cubic right hand sides.
-To accomplish that, we use the bootstrap assumptions to prove conservation of higher-order weighted energy at the level of the full system. \item Having established (3), we proceed to prove decay of solutions to these \fackip Equations employing the strategy by Dafermos and Rodnianski (\cite{newmihalis}). \item Finally, we deduce decay of the various components of the field only at lower derivative order, closely following~\cite{masthes}, using the MBI equations as transport equations.
+To accomplish that, we use the bootstrap assumptions to prove conservation of higher-order weighted energy at the level of the full system. \item Having established (3), we proceed to prove decay of solutions to these \fackip Equations employing the strategy of Dafermos and Rodnianski (\cite{newmihalis}). \item Finally, we deduce decay of the various components of the field only at lower derivative order, closely following~\cite{masthes}, using the MBI equations as transport equations.
 This enables us to close the bootstrap argument. \end{enumerate}

 For a more detailed overview of the proof, see Section~\ref{sec:pfoverview}.